-Yoga Nidra is unique in that it is typically practiced lying down in the Shavasana or Corpse pose, making it an accessible form of meditation for those who may struggle with traditional seated or standing practices.
+Yoga Nidra is unique in that it is always fully guided by a teacher using a script and is typically practiced lying down in the Shavasana or Corpse pose, making it an accessible form of meditation for those who may struggle with traditional seated or standing practices.

 The goal of Yoga Nidra is to reach the transitional state of consciousness called Hypnagogia, which allows the conscious mind to explore creative streams of thoughts and images.

 Through the practice of Yoga Nidra, individuals can tap into their inner wisdom, access deeper levels of relaxation, and potentially overcome limiting beliefs and behaviors.

 Regular practice of Yoga Nidra has also been linked to personal growth, including improvements in cognitive function, memory, and attention, as well as an increase in self-esteem and confidence.

 Unlock the Power of Deep Relaxation with Yoga Nidra